matloff/fasteR/README.md

 which does start with RStudio,  laments that RStudio can be "overwhelming."
 Here we stick to the R command line, and focus on data analysis, not tools, which we treat as an advanced topic.
-(Some readers of this tutorial may already be using RStudio, and the treatment here will sometimes include special instructions for them.)
+(Some readers of this tutorial may already be using RStudio or an external editor, and the treatment here will include special instructions for them when needed.)

     - Coverage is mainly limited to base R. So for instance the popular but self-described "opinionated" Tidyverse is not